Does Takis expire? Takis are rolled corn tortilla chips known for their intense, spicy taste.

 How Long Do Takis Last After Expiration Date?

-It is important that you follow the instructions on the package as this will tell you how long you can store the Takis after they expire and what to do if they are still good.
+You must follow the instructions on the package as this will tell you how long you can store the Takis after they expire and what to do if they are still good.

 If properly handled and stored,